enriquemorenotent/emt-blog/_posts/2019-02-08-about-react-components-pure-components-and-re-rendering.md

 These methods will save you rendering, improving the performance of our React applications.

+In this Codesandbox you have a small example of how renders are activated when the parent component updates.

 <iframe src="https://codesandbox.io/embed/jpxokl56n9?autoresize=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>